PRP Hair Restoration

 Here are a couple of quick lists outlining the different ways men and women can begin to lose their hair:

 - Recedes further into complete or partial baldness

 - Receding hairline is much more rare in women

 - Stunning mid-century modern facility

-- Convenient hours and location
+- Convenient hours and location in North Center Chicago

-- Free parking at W. Irving Park Road location
+- Free parking at W. Irving Park Road

 Chicago Cosmetic Institute: Med Spa Services The Chicago Cosmetic Institute offers a variety of medical spa services, also known as med spa services.
 We have a variety of options that focus on the eyes, face, breast, body, and the skin.
 Our caring and results-oriented team strives for patient satisfaction.
 Book a consultation today to learn about options that help you feel your best.
 Our Chicago Med Spa Services include: Laser Hair Removal, Tummy Tuck services, Liposuction, Botox, Lifestyle Lift Beyond cosmetic services and plastic surgery, our team of medical estheticians, physicians, and their support staff can help you with additional services, including: acne treatment options, a chemical peel, skin tightening procedures, stretch mark removal, and other skin care services that look and feel great.